rsmenon/MATLink/README.md

 `MSet["x", value]` will assign `value` to variable `x` in the MATLAB workspace.  `value` must be in the same format as would be returned by `MGet`.

+Use `MSet["x", value, "ShowErrors" -> False]` to disable error reporting and diagnosis.
+If an error occurs, `MSet` will simply return `$Failed` without issuing any message.

 **Examples:**

 ```